maru3172/3DGP-DirectX12/README.md

 Important!
 If this program warns you that the Engine.lib file cannot be read, please build the engine solution part and then use it.

-1. initialization - initialization, Triangle, ConstantBuffer, Root Signature, Index Buffer, Texture Mapping, Depth Stencil View
+1. Initialization - Initialization, Triangle, ConstantBuffer, Root Signature, Index Buffer, Texture Mapping, Depth Stencil View

 2. Component - input & Timer, Material, Component, Scene